saveenr/VisioAutomation.Docs/extension-methods.md

 var shapes = page.Shapes.GetShapesFromIDs(shapeids)

 Page.ResizeToFitContents(w,h)
 ```

-Visio aready has a Page.ResizrToFitContents\(\) method but this extension method makes it easy to ensure a width and height for the margins
+Visio aready has a Page.ResizeToFitContents\(\) method but this extension method makes it easy to ensure a width and height for the margins

 ```
 var margin_size = new VA.Drawing.Size(0.5,0.5);
 page.ResizeToFitContents(margin_size);
 ```

 ### Fonts.AsEnumerable\(\)